-Pursuant to Article 16.2 of the Articles of Association, the Board shall have power from time to time and at any time to appoint any persons as a Director either to fill a casual vacancy or as an addition to the Board.
-Any Director so appointed shall hold office only until the next following general meeting of the Company and shall then be eligible for re-election at that meeting.
+Pursuant to Article 83(3) of the Articles of Association, the Board shall have power from time to time and at any time to appoint any persons as a Director either to fill a casual vacancy or as an addition to the Board.
+Any Director so appointed shall hold office only until the next following annual general meeting of the Company and shall then be eligible for re-election at that meeting.

-In addition, pursuant to Article 16.19 of the Articles of Association, at every annual general meeting of the Company, one-third of the Directors for the time being (or, if their number is not three or a multiple of three, then the number nearest to, but not less than, one-third) shall retire from office by rotation provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least once every three years.
-Accordingly, Ms. Jiang Jie and Mr. Wong Wai Leung will retire from office at the AGM and, being eligible, offer themselves for re-election.
+In addition, pursuant to Article 84(1) of the Articles of Association, at every annual general meeting of the Company, one-third of the Directors for the time being (or, if their number is not three or a multiple of three, then the number nearest to, but not less than, one-third) shall retire from office by rotation provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least once every three years.
+Accordingly, Ms. Jiang Jie, Mr. Wong Wai Leung and Mr. Kwok Sze Chi will retire from office at the AGM and, being eligible, offer themselves for re-election.